- +44 (0) 1656 783093

-Pyle and Kenfig Golf Club, commonly known as P&K, is one of Wales’s finest links courses.
+Pyle and Kenfig Golf Club, commonly known as P&K, is one of Wales’s few true links courses.
 Its famous regal neighbour, Royal Porthcawl, lies next door.
-But make no mistake, Pyle and Kenfig is almost as great as the mighty Porthcawl.
+But make no mistake, Pyle and Kenfig is almost as good in places as the mighty Porthcawl.

 Unusually for a links course, Pyle and Kenfig is laid out in two loops of nine.
 The original front nine is where to make a score because the back nine is a very stiff test, especially when the wind is up.
 The 11th hole, a 525-yard par five known as the Valley Hole, is where the dunes come in to play – from here on in, it’s sheer entertainment.
 Drink in the view from the 14th tee, a 416-yard par four – the panorama towards the Gower Peninsula is stunning.
 Pyle & Kenfig’s last three holes (all long par fours) are amongst the best closing holes in golf.
 They will severely test the mettle of the very best golfers.